Aliases for CYP19A1 Gene

 GeneCards Summary for CYP19A1 Gene

 CYP19A1 (Cytochrome P450 Family 19 Subfamily A Member 1) is a Protein Coding gene.
 Diseases associated with CYP19A1 include Aromatase Deficiency and Aromatase Excess Syndrome.
-Among its related pathways are Ovarian Infertility Genes and Androstenedione and testosterone biosynthesis and metabolism p.1.
+Among its related pathways are Cytochrome P450 - arranged by substrate type and Aromatase Inhibitor Pathway (Breast Cell), Pharmacodynamics.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and electron transfer activity.
+An important paralog of this gene is CYP4F12.

 Cytochrome P450 (CYP450) enzymes are a diverse group of catalysts that contains 57 members in humans.
 CYPs are usually membrane-bound and are localized to the inner mitochondrial or endoplasmic reticular membrane.
 CYPs have oxygenase activity.